takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 scene.add(sunLight)
 scene.add(sunLight.target)

-// Demonstrates forward lighting here.
-For deferred lighting, set sunIrradiance
+// Demonstrates light-source lighting here.
+For post-process lighting, set
-// and skyIrradiance to true, remove SkyLightProbe and SunDirectionalLight, and
+// sunIrradiance and skyIrradiance to true, remove SkyLightProbe and
-// provide a normal buffer to AerialPerspectiveEffect. const aerialPerspective = new AerialPerspectiveEffect(camera)
+// SunDirectionalLight, and provide a normal buffer to AerialPerspectiveEffect. const aerialPerspective = new AerialPerspectiveEffect(camera)

 // Use floating-point render buffer, as radiance/luminance is stored here.